tytydraco/yessleep/out/First_I_have_to_tell_you_about_dating_a_Witch.md

 What's that?
 You think maybe there's some other lesson here?
 Like maybe don't cheat on your girlfriend?
 Yeah, I know.
 Trust me, I know.
 You think I've been telling you this because I like going over it?

-It were those last few words she spoke to me.
+It's all because of those last few words she spoke to me.
 They were a spell.
 Every time I think about asking someone out now, I have to tell them this story first.
 I can't help it!

 So....Now that you know, what do you say?
 Pick you up at eight?